-The Local Government Records Committee has issued the "Policy Regarding the Form of Permanent Recordation for Municipal Offices."
-This guidance supplements that policy and may be edited by the State Archives with concurrence of the Local Government Records Committee.
+The County Records Committee has issued the "Policy Regarding The Form Of Permanent Recordation For Judicial and County Offices."
+This guidance supplements that policy and may be updated by the State Archives with concurrence of the County Records Committee.
 The document gives current best practices to assist an office to maintain records electronically and is numbered along with the policy.
-Municipalities must notify the Pennsylvania Historical and Museum Commission of their intent to maintain records permanently in PDF/A format for each records series.
-Refer to Appendix E of the Municipal Records Manual.
+Counties must notify the Pennsylvania Historical & Museum Commission of their intent to use PDF/A for each records series.
+See Appendix II(c)

-7. Security Preservation File
+7. PROCEDURES

-7.1 Administration: While municipalities covered by this policy must adhere to the policy, when developing a robust program.
+7.1 Administration: While county officers covered by this policy must adhere by the policies, when developing a robust program, counties should be aware of applicable standards to apply in their process

-ANSI/AIIM/ISO Standards.
-The American National standards Institute (ANSI), Association for Information and Image Management (AIIM), International Organization for Standardization (ISO), and the PDF Association are all standards organizations that provide tools for electronic records management practices.
+ANSI/AIIM/ISO standards.
+The American National Standards Institute (ANSI), Association for Information and Image Management (AIIM) and International Organization for Standardization (ISO) are all standards organizations that provide tools for electronic records management practices.
 Some of the more important ones when creating permanent electronic records include:

 ISO 19005 PDF/A standard.
 PDF/A-1a (Level A Conformance) denotes full compliance with the currently approved PDF/A Standard ISO 19005-1: Part 1.
 In addition to exact visual reproduction it also includes mapping text to Unicode and structuring of the document content.
 PDF/A-1b (Level B Conformance) is a "minimal compliance" level for PDF/A. PDF/A-1b requirements are meant to ensure that the rendered visual appearance of the file is reproducible over the long-term.
 It requires exact visual reproduction only.
-PDF/1-1a and PDF/A-1b differ primarily with respect to text extraction.
+PDF/A-1a and PDF/A-1b differ primarily with respect to text extraction.
 The difference between PDF/A-1a and -1b has no impact for scanned documents, provided the files have not been enhanced by means of OCR for searching (PDF/A Searchable Files).
 PDF/A-1a requires structure in a document and is best to use for electronic documents.
 PDF/A-1b does not require structure in a document and is best to use for scanned documents or documents where the structure is unknown.
-Both PDF/A-1a and PDF/A-1b meet the minimum requirements required by this policy for permanent electronic records retention.

 ISO 15489 was designed to meet the needs for recordkeeping in a business or government environment.
-The standard has two parts, one gives a high level framework for recordkeeping and explains the benefits of good records management, the legal considerations and the importance of making someone responsible for recordkeeping.
+The standards has two parts, one gives a high level framework for recordkeeping and explains the benefits of good records management, the legal considerations and the importance of making someone responsible for recordkeeping.
 This part also looks at what's needed for good records management, designing recordkeeping systems, records management processes, auditing and training.
 Another part puts the advice given in Part 1 into practice.
 It provides specific detail on developing records management policy and responsibility statements and suggests a process for developing recordkeeping systems.
 It also provides advice about developing records processes and controls such as thesauri, disposal authorities, and security and access arrangements.
 It discusses how you might use these tools to manage (including capturing, registering, classifying and storing) your records.
-It also gives specific advice about setting up monitoring auditing and training programs.
+It also gives specific advice about setting up monitoring, auditing and training programs.